- Programs & Services

 Enrollment takes five to ten minutes.
 To start, call 877-277-1368.
 If you qualify you will receive an enrollment number and be referred to a health care provider.
 Your enrollment number is good for six months.
 Keep it in a safe place and remember to share it with your provider at the time you make your appointment.

-Beginning March 1, 2022 until July 1, 2022 we will only be able to enroll women requiring diagnostic breast and/or cervical services.
 The screening services that the Early Detection Works program may offer qualified women include:

 - Clinical breast exam by a clinician

 - HPV test